hiroaki/leaflet-partially-editable-polyline/README.md

 ### `pointinsert`

-Fired once when a midpoint marker has been dragged to insert a new vertex.
+Fired once when a midpoint marker has been dragged to insert a new point.

 Payload: